TabbyML/tabby/README.md

 * Better support of INT8 quantization, for example by quantizing more layers
 * Support of running ONNX graphs
 * Optimizations for non-Intel CPUs
+* Support GPU execution with the Python packages published on PyPI

 ### What is the difference between `intra_threads` and `inter_threads`?